Khwansiri/AWS-Architecture/RStudio Connection/README.md

-# Connect to RStudio Server by Using AWS Cloud
+# AWS: Connect to RStudio Server by Using AWS Cloud

 ## Step Overview:
 1. Create CentOS 7 AWS instance